-D. Assessment of the written representation letter prior to the licensing decision
+I.5.
+Assessment of the written representation letter prior to the licensing decision

-In respect of the written representation letter, DBU must read and consider the impact of any significant change that has occurred in relation to the licensing criteria.

-DBU must also read and consider the information in respect of any event or condition of major economic importance, in combination with the financial statements, future financial information and any additional documentary evidence provided by the licence applicant.
-The licensor may decide to have this assessment carried out by an auditor.

-DBU must assess the licence applicant's ability to continue as a going concern until at least the end of the licence season.
-The licence must be refused if DBU assesses, based on the financial information thatthe licence applicant may not be able to continue as going concern until at least the end of the licence season.

-If the licence applicant (or the registered member of DBU which has a contractual relationship with the licence applicant within the meaning of Article 4.2) the licence applicant's parent company which is included in the reporting framework, seek/sought or is/was receiving protection from its creditors pursuant to laws or regulations within the 12 months preceding the licence season then the licence may be refused.
+- I.5.1 In respect of the written representation letter, DBU must read and consider the impact of any significant change that has occurred in relation to the licensing criteria. - I.5.2 DBU must also read and consider the information in respect of any event or condition of major economic importance, in combination with the financial statements, future financial information and any additional documentary evidence provided by the licence applicant.
+The licensor may decide to have this assessment carried out by an auditor. - I.5.3 DBU must assess the licence applicant's ability to continue as a going concern until at least the end of the licence season.
+The licence must be refused if DBU assesses, based on the financial information thatthe licence applicant may not be able to continue as going concern until at least the end of the licence season. - I.5.4 If the licence applicant (or the registered member of DBU which has a contractual relationship with the licence applicant within the meaning of Article 4.2) the licence applicant's parent company which is included in the reporting framework, seek/sought or is/was receiving protection from its creditors pursuant to laws or regulations within the 12 months preceding the licence season then the licence may be refused.
 For the avoidance of doubt the licence must also be refused even if the concerned entity is no longer receiving protection from its creditors at the moment the licensing decision is taken.

-DBU must control that the total amount paid in agents'/intermediaries' fees during the latest financial period and the last reviewed financial statements assessed by DBU have been disclosed on the website of the licence applicant or DBU.

-E. Assessment of the information on financial prospects In respect of the information on financial prospects, DBU must assess whether or not an indicator as defined in Article 10.5.9 has been breached.
-If any indicator has been breached, DBU assess the information submitted by the licence applicant according to paragraph 2 below.
+I.6.
+Assessment of the information on financial prospects

-The assessment procedures must include, as a minimum, the following:

-- a) Check whether the information on financial prospects is arithmetically accurate; - b) Through discussion with management and review of the information on financial prospects, determine whether the information on financial prospects has been prepared using the disclosed assumptions and risks:

-- c) Check that the opening balances contained within the information on financial prospects are consistent with the balance sheet shown in the immediately preceding audited annual financial statements or reviewed interim financial statements (if such interim financial statements have been submitted); and - d) Check that the information on financial prospects has been formally approved by the executive body of the licence applicant. - e) If applicable: examine corresponding supporting documents, including for example agreements with sponsors, banking facilities, share capital increase, bank guarantees and minutes of the board.

-DBU must assess the liquidity of the licence applicant (i.e. the availability of cash after taking account of financial commitments) and the licence applicant's ability to continue as a going concern until at least the end of the licence season.
+- I.6.1 In respect of the information on financial prospects, DBU must assess the licence applicants financial prospects as defined in I.6.2 below. - 1.6.2 The assessment procedures must include, as a minimum, the following: - a) Check whether the information on financial prospects is arithmetically accurate; - b) Through discussion with management and review of the information on financial prospects, determine whether the information on financial prospects has been prepared using the disclosed assumptions and risks; - c) Check that the opening balances contained within the information on financial prospects are consistent with the balance sheet shown in the immediately preceding audited annual financial statements or reviewed interim financial statements (if such interim financial statements have been submitted); and - d) Check that the information on financial prospects has been formally approved by the executive body of the licence applicant. - e) If applicable: examine corresponding supporting documents, including for example agreements with sponsors, banking facilities, share capital increase, bank guarantees and minutes of the board. - I.6.3 DBU must assess the liquidity of the licence applicant (i.e. the availability of cash after taking account of financial commitments) and the licence applicant's ability to continue as a going concern until at least the end of the licence season.
 The licence must be refused if, based on the financial information that DBU has assessed, in DBU's judgement, the licence applicant may not be able to meet its financial commitments as they fall due and continue as a going concern until at least the end of the licence season.

-F. Assessment of overdue payables

-- 1. In respect of the overdue payables requirements (towards football clubs, employees and social/tax authorities) DBU must perform, as a minimum, the following assessment procedures: - a) Read the licensee's completed payables information and make enquiries to the licensee if there is any information that may be incomplete and/or inaccurate based on DBU's existing knowledge of the licensee from club licensing and/or other reasonable information sources; - b) In relation to the transfer payables information, verify the completeness of the list of players submitted with the information already submitted.